fire2a/documentacion/index.md

 # About us

-We are a research group that seeks solutions to complex problems arising from the terrestrial ecosystem and its natural and anthropogenic disturbances,such as wildfires.
+We are a research group that seeks solutions to complex problems arising from the terrestrial ecosystem and its natural and anthropogenic disturbances, such as wildfires.

 Currently hosted at [ISCI](https://isci.cl) offices.